Lagertt/age-calculator-app/README.md

 - See hover and focus states for all interactive elements on the page
 - **Bonus**: See the age numbers animate to their final number when the form is submitted

-We love receiving feedback!
-We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.

-This challenge is completely free.
-Please share it with anyone who will find it useful for practice.

-**Have fun building!** 🚀